About CORA Good Shepherd Mediation

 - Provides conflict resolution and other training services to 2,000 members of the Philadelphia community.

-- Retains more than 50 volunteers, all of whom have completed a minimum of 24 hours of Basic Mediator training.
+- Retains more than 50 volunteers, all of whom have completed a minimum of 24 hours of Basic Mediator training and/or Restorative Justice training.